itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

     without getting in touch with you.
 Her forensics software can help.
 She wants to know what day works best for me next week to talk.
 I like the assertiveness---don't make me think about it!
+43. 07/07/22: Derek thought he'd try one last time to sell me developers.
-43. 07/08/22: Brandon says (demands?) "we need to talk, Joshua".
+44. 07/08/22: Brandon says (demands?) "we need to talk, Joshua".
 They are US based and offer flexible engagement options such as Staff Augmentation, Team Delivery and Project delivery.
 Their Net Promoter Score is 75%.
 I know enough about NPS to know you're probably gaming things to be in the 70s, but nice flex.
-44. 07/08/22: James is following up from a thread in April.
+45. 07/08/22: James is following up from a thread in April.
 They're a unique Software Outsourcing company that employs only the Top 1% Software Engineers in Latin America.
-45. 07/08/22: David is back.
+46. 07/08/22: David is back.
 "If you're struggling to combine your long-term planning and agile development - you're not alone!"
 If I am not struggling, am I alone?
-46. 07/10/22: David!
+47. 07/10/22: David!
 For the love of god, take the hint dude.
 You do not need to email me every Friday and Sunday.
 I promise, I am not giving you any money.
-47. 07/11/22: Kathy isn't sure if I've been able to review her prior email.
+48. 07/11/22: Kathy isn't sure if I've been able to review her prior email.
     She still wants to collaborate with the below mentioned Testing POC for free of cost.
-48. 07/11/22: Jenna reminds me she's from that "nearshore staff augmentation firm that provides operational and IT services to companies looking to scale in the most efficient and cost-effective way without sacrificing quality."
+49. 07/11/22: Jenna reminds me she's from that "nearshore staff augmentation firm that provides operational and IT services to companies looking to scale in the most efficient and cost-effective way without sacrificing quality."
 These people should read their emails aloud to taste the word salad for themselves.
+50. 07/11/22: Jenny is following up again and wants to know if I'm happy with my on-call rotations.
+Her app can still help.
-49. 07/12/22: Kate is back for at least the third time.
+51. 07/12/22: Kate is back for at least the third time.
 She's got help for me with precise coding --- for medical patients.
 Maybe that's how I accidentally wound up on this list?
-50. 07/12/22: Francis assures me again that outsourcing pays off even if I have my own team already.
+52. 07/12/22: Francis assures me again that outsourcing pays off even if I have my own team already.
-51. 07/12/22: Ioana says if I'm like most MSPs, I've seen -- and perhaps experienced -- the growing threat of phishing and ransomware.
+53. 07/12/22: Ioana says if I'm like most MSPs, I've seen -- and perhaps experienced -- the growing threat of phishing and ransomware.
 Still not sure what an "MSP" is.
-52. 07/13/22: Mike wants to hear about my active projects and discuss ways he can provide me with "pipelines of highly vetted senior level technology talent and on-demand engineering resources."
+54. 07/13/22: Mike wants to hear about my active projects and discuss ways he can provide me with "pipelines of highly vetted senior level technology talent and on-demand engineering resources."
-53. 07/13/22: A different Mike is reaching out about his "focused next-generation **Digital and Product Engineering** organization backed by **Leading PE Firms**."
+55. 07/13/22: A different Mike is reaching out about his "focused next-generation **Digital and Product Engineering** organization backed by **Leading PE Firms**."
 He wants to sell me "**Product Development & Testing**; QA &Test Automation; IoT, Machine Learning & Data Science; Dev Ops (CI/CD); UI/UX design; and Cloud, AI & Mobile** services.
+56. 07/13/22: Christian is giving me a free video and a chance to win a FREE pair of AirPods or a $150 Amazon card in exchange for a call.
+He doesn't mention what he's selling.
+There's a picture of him in the email.
-54. 07/14/22: Kara is back... even though she said she had gotten the hint.
+57. 07/14/22: Kara is back... even though she said she had gotten the hint.
 I probably triggered her CMS that I really _was_ interested in giving her money by clicking on her email.
-55. 07/14/22: Charlotte wants to know if I caught her email last week.
+58. 07/14/22: Charlotte wants to know if I caught her email last week.
 She even sent a copy in today's email.
 Either Google caught it as spam, or she is a liar, because I did not get that email.
 She is selling that forensics software Diane and Shannon wanted to tell me about.
 Maybe Shannon forgot she is signed in to her Charlotte account?
 They're very concerned that I am not adequately spying on my website visitors!
-56. 07/14/22: Kate still wants to help me out with medical stuff.
+59. 07/14/22: Kate still wants to help me out with medical stuff.
 She's starting to get really annoying, mostly because of how off base she is talking to me in the first place.
-57. 07/15/22: Brandon is back again to see if I received his email last week.
+60. 07/15/22: Brandon is back again to see if I received his email last week.
     He's selling developers.
 I wouldn't know that from today's email, where he ignores what he's trying to sell and just mentions: "With the current scenario and the shift towards remote work culture, more and more organizations are undertaking a digital transformation of businesses like yours.
 In this transformation, companies are opting for online resources to support changing business dynamics."
-58. 07/15/22: Ethan wants to talk so I can "see how with Salesforce, retailers can deliver intelligent and integrated shopping experiences across the entire shopping journey, building greater customer loyalty."
+61. 07/15/22: Ethan wants to talk so I can "see how with Salesforce, retailers can deliver intelligent and integrated shopping experiences across the entire shopping journey, building greater customer loyalty."
 He's not actually employed by Salesforce.
-59. 07/15/22: Kara is still trying to sell me developers.
+62. 07/15/22: Kara is still trying to sell me developers.
+63. 07/15/22: Christian wanted to know if I've watched his video yet.
+He really wants to send me those headphones or a gift card.
-60. 07/16/22: Luke wants to join our standups.
+64. 07/16/22: Luke wants to join our standups.
 They'll be together with us, but I'm actually not sure what they're really trying to sell me.
     Presumably agile/scrum tooling.
-61. 07/18/22: Ashley was a worksheet for me to complete to accelerate my content velocity.
+64. 07/18/22: Ashley was a worksheet for me to complete to accelerate my content velocity.
 "When it’s done well, it gets the right assets to the right audiences, capitalizing on opportunities and personalizing the experience at scale."
 I lack the marketing degrees to know what this actually means.
+65. 07/18/22: Kathy has reached out a couple times already, and asks "do you 15 minutes" to discuss what testing strategy my team has been researching.
+    She'd like to know what my calendar looks like.
+66. 07/19/22: Charlotte wants to know if I caught her email last week, what this week looks like for me, and if Thursday would work.
+It doesn't.
+67. 07/19/22: Kara wanted to touch base, again.
+Still trying to sell those devs.
+68. 07/19/22: Oliver has two specific devs he's trying to sell.
+They're not really the skillset I need, and I'm also not hiring.
+But partial credit for being a bit more specific than the rest of them.
+69. 07/19/22: Kelsey read a statistic recently that states 83% of employers find it is critical to develop leaders at all levels.
+She wants to know how this applies at my organization.
+70. 07/19/22: Sofia knows that "finding the best team members is time consuming and costly and I’m reaching out to ask if you have explored the opportunities and benefits of hiring remote talent."
+Why yes, I am familiar with that at my fully remote company.
+71. 07/20/22: Christian seems upset.
+He's "never had to reach out so many times to a prospect offering a free pair of AirPods or a $150 Amazon Gift Card in exchange for 20 minutes to explain our performance-based, tactical nearshore developer staff augmentation model."
+72. 07/20/22: Ashley wants to tell me that "the new way of looking at data is based on the premise that content and data are created equal in the eyes of the customer experience."
+73. 07/20/22: Mike also mentions, word-for-word: "With the current scenario and the shift towards remote work culture, more and more organizations are undertaking a digital transformation of businesses like yours.
+In this transformation, companies are opting for online resources to support changing business dynamics."
+I wonder if he and Brandon from the 15th went to business school together?
+74. 07/20/22: Kate has more office hours for healthcare things that do not apply to me.
+75. 07/22/22: Gab noticed I'm hiring for a Sales Specialist and has worked with companies like Pfizer to reduce these costs by 70%.
+I'm not Director of _Sales_, but nice flex.

 [1]: https://www.youtube.com/watch?v=B8C5sjjhsso
 [2]: {{ "/images/posts/2022/split-that-commish.gif" | relative_url }}